 Monitor

-The inspector saw something that isn’t a current failure, but could become one.
-Example: minor cracks, early rusting, small drainage concerns.
+The inspector saw something that is not a current failure, but could become one.
+For example, that may include minor cracks, early rusting, or small drainage concerns.

 Repair

 There is a known defect that should be corrected.
-Example: active leak, damaged flashing, missing GFCI protection.
+For example, this could include an active leak, damaged flashing, or missing GFCI protection.

 Replace

 The component is no longer serviceable or is failing.
-Example: HVAC not operating, roof with widespread failure, water heater leaking.
+For example, this may include an HVAC system that does not operate, a roof with widespread failure, or a leaking water heater.

-When you read these, ask yourself: Is it a safety risk, a money risk, or a convenience issue?
-That will tell you how to respond.
+When you read these words, ask yourself: Is it a safety risk, a money risk, or a convenience issue?
+That answer will guide your next move.

 What you can do with the report during the option period

-Most Texas purchase contracts include a negotiated inspection/option window (timelines vary by contract).
-This is where your inspection report turns into decisions.
+Most Texas purchase contracts include a negotiated inspection or option window.
+Timelines vary by contract, so review the dates with your agent.
+During this period, your inspection report turns into decisions.

 Common paths:

-- Request a credit or price adjustment (often smoother than asking for 20 repairs)
+- Request a credit or price adjustment, which can be smoother than asking for 20 repairs

-- Accept as-is and budget for the work
+- Accept the home as-is and budget for the work

-- Terminate if the risk/cost doesn’t fit your comfort level
+- Terminate if the risk or cost does not fit your comfort level

 The negotiation mistake first-time buyers make

-The biggest mistake is treating the inspection like a “seller punch list” for every minor item.
+The biggest mistake is treating the inspection like a seller punch list for every minor item.
+That approach can turn a serious request into background noise.

-Sellers (and listing agents) tend to take requests more seriously when they’re:
+Sellers and listing agents tend to take requests more seriously when they are:

 - Focused on safety and material defects